WhatDoIEvenNameThis/WhatDoIEvenNameThis/README.md

 - If you wanna be my freind feel free to talk comfortably with me I'm not the judgemental type unless there is reason .

-- Comfort characters are Devesto,Pursuer,Cricket and Fire Ring .
+- Comfort characters are Devesto,Pursuer,Cricket and Shedletsky .

 ,